MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/learn-common-operators.md

 ## Map values from one set to another

 Static mapping is a useful technique for changing the presentation of your results.
-By using a dynamic dictionary and accessors, values from one set can be mapped to another set.
+In KQL, one way to perform static mapping is by using a dynamic dictionary and accessors to map values from one set to another.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA23PvQrCQBAE4D5PMVylkCdQUkkEC0UIVmJxXpZ4kvthc4kc6rt7JBYqFtt9M8O2FNC5nhVtpffaNihQRyuNVrMMuKcDRGmIG7IqYiutbIgFFhD7/txqJfLJHIJudYhYOeOljZNgPchAIonnfJlVwbEpB7Khyx64XYgJ1TiOovi74vgT/E6kEs/uSipgbN3U+ZvnWLMmW7dxJ00Kf/94nNDpBfVsVEn9AAAA" target="_blank">Run the query</a>